hunterEdward98/weekend-sql-to-do-list/README.md

 added DATE NOT NULL)
 ```

-## Running the App :)
+## ADDING NECESSARY DEPENDENCIES

-To run the app, you'll need to go to this file in a bash terminal, and type the commands
+To run the app for the first time, you'll need to go to this file in a bash terminal, and type the commands

 ```bash
 npm init --yes